PanCakeConnaisseur/user_backend_sql_raw/README.md

 # User Backend SQL Raw
 This is an app for Nextcloud that offers user management and authentication with arbitrary SQL queries.
+It supports PostgreSQL and MariaDB/MySQL.
 Only tested with Nextcloud 13.
-Supports PostgreSQL and MariaDB/MySQL.

 ## Configuration
 This app has no user interface.
 All configuration is done via Nextcloud's system configuration in